temp192000/mastering-markdown/Media-in-markdown.md

     }
 </style>

-    We can use figcaptions because we don't have it in markdown yet.
+    We can also use figcaptions because, we don't have it in markdown yet.

     <figure>
         <figcaption></figcaption>
     </figure>